Ferris-Labs/ferris-web/content/en/product/index.md

 				        services on demand, scheduled or triggered upon one or more events.</p>
                     <br>
                     <a class="read-more" style="color: var(--clr-accent-red)"
-				        href="https://docs.ferrislabs.net/docs/">Learn more in the Developer Guide
+				        href="https://docs.ferris.ai/docs/" target="_blank">Learn more in the Developer Guide
 			        </a>
                 </div>
             <div>